IOTA-Ledger/blue-app-iota/docs/specification.md

 The first call of this function for a new bundle must include the security level as well as the BIP32 path that is used for the entire bundle.
 This is indicated by a P1 value of `0x00`, while all successive transactions only contain the actual transaction data and have a P1 value of `0x80`.

 After the last transaction of the bundle has been transferred the Ledger Nano S performs check, to assure the validity of the bundle.
 A bundle is valid, if all the following conditions are fulfilled:
-- The bundle contains at least 2 transactions and at least 1 input transaction.
+- The bundle contains at least 2 transactions.
-- The transactions are in the following order: output tx (at most 1), input txs (at most 2 plus meta), change tx (at most 1)
+- The transactions are in the following order: output tx (exactly 1), input txs (at least 1 plus meta), change tx (at most 1)
 - Meta transactions have to be included and must follow their respective input transaction (similar to a finalized bundle in iota.lib.js)
 - The last index is identical for all transactions and corresponds to the index of the last transaction.
 - The provided indices must match the addresses.